 The drawings of Australian native flowers, also an obsession of mine, symbolise an integration with this land that sustains our physical bodies and has allowed growth for our spirits as evidenced by creative self-expression.

-For today, my intention was to celebrate Chinese New Year with some dragon dancing at Lane Cove Plaza and have my girls participate in making red envelopes, but it appears that Mother Nature, who has blessed us with rain, has other plans.
-Oh well, we can always enjoy the release of Rainbow Chan’s new single, “Triune”, her modern adaptation of a Lunar New Year song sung in the Weitou dialect.
-I’ll throw that into the mix of traditional Chinese music we listen to for our tea ceremonies before we call grandma to speak Turkish.
+For today, my intention was to celebrate Chinese New Year with some dragon dancing at Lane Cove Plaza and have my girls participate in making red envelopes, but it appears that Mother Nature, who has blessed us with rain.
+We can always enjoy the release of Rainbow Chan’s new single, “Triune” at home.
+It is her modern adaptation of a Lunar New Year song sung in the Weitou dialect.
+I’ll throw that into the mix of traditional Chinese music we listen to for our tea ceremonies before we call “anneanne” to speak Turkish.

 How delightful living in such a harmony of cultures.